Turntable Cartridge & Phono Cartridge Reviews

 – Interconnect cable and phono preamp – 10%

 It can be concluded by these percents that the cartridges affects by 40% (with the exception of interconnect cable and phono preamp) in the overall sound of the turntable, and it is most delicate part of a turntable and has fastest wearing, if it is defective it can damage your records etc. For all these reasons, as we have often repeated, we do not recommend buying used cartridges.
 Therefore, we here refer only to buying a new phono cartridge in the domestic market.
-The optimal tracking force is in these cartridges ranges from 2-5 grams, which is too much for everyday home listening panel, because the higher the tracking force, plates will wear faster.
+The optimal tracking force is in these cartridges ranges from 2-5 grams, which is too much for everyday home listening panel, because the higher the tracking force, the faster will record wear.

-Buying a turntable cartridge can also be done over the Internet, where the choice is far wider and the prices are often lower.
+Buying a turntable cartridge can also be done online, where the choice is far wider and the prices are often lower.

 – Pay attention to the condition of the packaging, should be such that it was just removed from the shelves in the store